-- -Discuss your plans with parents, teachers, and/or counselors, as they can provide valuable insight. - -Consult the information on the next few pages to make sure the classes you are choosing meet the criteria needed for your future plans. - Classes taken meet requirements for post-secondary education or athletic eligibility. - College in the Schools classes provide the rigor you will encounter in future educational pursuits and allow you to earn free college credit.
-We partner with 7 Colleges to offer 35 Courses and up to 120 credits for you to earn. - Technical classes enable you to gain necessary skills now. - -Refer to your 4-year plan as you choose classes that will meet your future career and post-secondary plans. - -Participate in classes that allow you to explore interests and develop personal/life skills.
+Discuss your plans with parents, teachers, and/or counselors, as they can provide valuable insight.
+Consult the information on the next few pages to make sure the classes you are choosing meet the criteria needed for your future plans.

+- Classes taken meet requirements for post-secondary education or athletic eligibility. - College in the Schools classes provide the rigor you will encounter in future educational pursuits and allow you to earn free college credit.
+We partner with 7 Colleges to offer 35 Courses and up to 120 credits for you to earn. - Career and Technical Education (CTE) classes enable you to gain necessary skills now.